drewgjerstad/bayesian-optimization/README.md

 optimization.

 ## 📁 `docs`
-This directory contains documents (i.e., notes, tutorials, etc.) covering Bayesian optimization and related topics.
+This directory contains notebooks consisting of notes and tutorials for Bayesian optimization and related topics.

 * [**Introduction to Bayesian Optimization**](docs/01_introduction.ipynb)
 * **Gaussian Processes**